-Benchmark Shareholders may compare the performance of the Company against the MSCI PIMFA Balanced Index.
-The ACD has selected this comparator benchmark as it believes this benchmark best reflects the Company's asset allocation.
-The benchmark is not a target for the Company, nor is the Company constrained by the benchmark. https://www.msci.com/notice- and-disclaimer-for-reporting- licenses
+Benchmark Shareholders may also compare the performance of the Company against UK Consumer Price Index +3%.
+The ACD has selected this comparator benchmark as it reflects the absolute returns above inflation.

+The benchmark is not a target for the Fund, nor is the Company constrained by the benchmark.

-Classes of shares available Income Shares Accumulation Shares
+Classes of shares available Net Income Shares

 Currency of denomination Pounds Sterling

-Minimum initial investment £500,000
+Minimum initial investment £50,000

-Minimum subsequent investment None as long as minimum holding
+Minimum subsequent investment £1,000

-is maintained

 Minimum withdrawal None

-Minimum holding £500,000
+Minimum holding £50,000

 ACD's preliminary charge 5%

+Annual management charge 1.5%

+Annual accounting date 1 April

+Interim accounting date 1 October

 Charge for investment research None

-Annual management charge Up to 1.5%

-Annual accounting date 31 January

-Interim accounting date 31 July

 Annual income allocation date 31 May

-Interim income allocation date 30 September
+Interim income allocation date 31 August, 30 November and 28

+(or 29 if a leap year) February

-Invest in any Securities Market of the UK, a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes Invest in Eligible Markets As listed in Appendices 4 and 5 Income Equalisation Yes Charges taken from Income or Capital?
-All charges other than those relating directly to the purchase and sale of investments are taken from income If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
-This may constrain capital growth.
+Invest in any Securities Market of the UK, a Yes

+Member State of the EU or states within the EEA on which securities are admitted to Official Listing

+Invest in Eligible Markets As listed in Appendices 4 and 5

+Income Equalisation Yes - aggregation

+Charges taken from Income or Capital?
+All charges will be taken from

+income other than those relating

+directly to the purchase and sale of investments which will be taken from capital.
+If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.